- Aaron Cezar (Director of the Delfina Foundation)

 Afsana Sharmin Zhumpa (b.
-1984) is a Sculptor and performance artist whose practice comments on society’s perception of women and the role they play within it.
-Growing up fascinated with the landscape around her, Zhumpa began to explore her relationship with her surrounding through the series, Where is the Artist.
-Using Indigo on dry leaves, branches and trees, these works are a continuation from her earthworks series which transform the environment in what the Zhumpa describes as an ‘almost Yves Klein Nouveau Realism manner’; indigo having resonance on the land of Bangladesh given its ties to the garment industry and the country’s colonial past.
-Expanding on her practice further, Zhumpa has recently begun experimenting with the medium of video.
+1984) is a sculptor and performance artist whose practice comments on society’s perception of women, and the role they play within it.
+Her latest work, revolves around Zhumpa’s relationship with her surroundings.
+Using Indigo on dry leaves, branches and trees, she transforms these mundane organic forms in an arresting and almost Yves Klein Nouveau Réalisme manner.
+The artist grew up fascinated with the landscape around her and this strand of work is a continuation of her earthworks which transform the environment with indigo colours, a material that has a deep resonance with the land of Bangladesh given its ties to the garment industry, and the country’s colonial past.
+Expanding on her practice further, Zhumpa has recently began experimenting with the medium of video.

 Palash Bhattacharjee (b.
 1983, Chittagong) bridges performance, installation, and video within his practice.
 His works present aesthetic experimentations derived from personal experience, set in relation to human sensitivities and emotion.
 These are conscious and unconscious expressions of his everyday behaviours, excitements, and obsessions within the context of a society where narratives of a human’s existential reality seems to lose meaning in the face of larger political, social concerns.
 His work and performances have been included in numerous group exhibitions throughout Bangladesh as well as South Korea, Argentina, and the United States.
 Bhattacharjee received a Master in Fine Arts from the University of Chittagong (2006).

 Promotesh Das Pulak (b.
-1980, Sylhet) was trained as a painter.
-Nevertheless, the use of diverse material has played a pivotal role in his artistic practice.
-The artist often incorporates other media such as painting, sculpture, video, image manipulation, photography, and installation in his work.
-With his works, the artist critically questions the current social and political state of his home country Bangladesh as well as global issues humanity is facing.
+1980, Sylhet) originally trained as a painter, but has since expanded his practice to incorporate other media, such as sculpture, video, image manipulation, photography, and installation.
+With his works, he critically questions the current social and political state of his home country Bangladesh as well as global issues humanity is facing.
 Self-portraits are a key feature of Pulak’s oeuvre.
-The artist incorporates himself in some of his video and digital works.
 In the series ‘Echoed Moments in Time’ which was exhibited in the Bangladesh Pavilion 54th Venice Biennale the artist imposes his own face onto archival photographs from 1971.
-For sculpture series Pulak uses small flowers made from ‘shola’ that is one of the oldest craft material in Indian subcontinent.
-His sculptures represent the duality that lies between the organic, natural elements of the flower in contrast to the manufactured, rigid structures of combat equipment.
-He was nominated for Samdani art award in 2012 and 2014 and also nominated as an emerging artist in sculpture at the Prudential Eye Awards in 2016.
+For many of his sculptural works, Oulak chooses to work with 'shola’, one of the oldest craft materials in Indian subcontinent, representing the duality that lies between the organic, natural elements of the flower, in contrast to the manufactured, rigid structures of combat equipment.
+He was nominated for the Samdani art award in 2012 and as an emerging artist in sculpture at the Prudential Eye Awards in 2016.

 Shumon Ahmed (b.
 1977, Dhaka) explores the fusion between video, photography and text, creating stories that, while seemingly contradictory, are private yet collective.
 Ahmed studied photography at the Pathshala Academy and participated in various exhibitions including the 2014 Kochi Muziris Biennale, Whitechapel Art Gallery, Chobi Mela, Fotomuseum, Winterthur, and Dhaka Art Summit 2012 and 2014.